Online Measurement of Slurry Density in Non-ferrous Metallurgical Beneficiation Plants

 I. Process Background

-The core hydrometallurgical processes in nonferrous metal concentrators (copper, lead, zinc, nickel, molybdenum, tungsten, etc.) comprise crushing, grinding, classification, flotation, thickening, and filtration.
-At each stage, slurry density (or solid–liquid ratio) is a critical control variable: the discharge density from the mill governs the grinding circuit load, directly affecting mill energy consumption and liner life; the feed density to hydrocyclones determines the classification particle size, thereby influencing subsequent flotation efficiency; the feed concentration to flotation cells dictates reagent performance, which in turn impacts metal recovery; and the underflow density from thickeners sets the concentrate/tailings discharge consistency, crucial for the stability of filtration, press filtration, and tailings conveyance.
+The core wet-process operations of nonferrous mineral processing plants (copper, lead, zinc, nickel, molybdenum, tungsten, etc.) primarily include crushing, grinding, classification, flotation, thickening, and filtration.
+In each stage, slurry density (or solid–liquid ratio) is a critical process-control variable: the discharge density from the mill determines the grinding circuit load, directly affecting mill energy consumption and liner life; the feed density to hydrocyclones influences classification particle size, thereby impacting subsequent flotation efficiency; the feed concentration to flotation cells governs reagent effectiveness, directly influencing metal recovery rates; and the underflow density from thickeners dictates the concentrate/tailings discharge consistency, which in turn stabilizes filtration, press filtration, and tailings conveyance.

-According to long-term statistics from China’s mineral processing industry, for every 1 percentage point deviation of slurry concentration from the setpoint, metal recovery can drop by 0.3% to 0.5%, while grinding energy consumption may increase by 1% to 3%.
-For a large concentrator handling 5 million tons of raw ore annually, the cumulative economic loss due to concentration fluctuations over a year can amount to several million yuan or more.
+According to many years of statistics from China’s mineral-processing industry, for every 1 percentage point deviation of slurry concentration from the setpoint, metal recovery can drop by 0.3% to 0.5%, while grinding energy consumption may increase by 1% to 3%.
+For a large concentrator handling 5 million tons of raw ore annually, the cumulative economic losses from concentration fluctuations over a year can amount to several million yuan or more.

-Tuning-fork or vibratory concentration meters: In flotation feed lines, surfactants generate abundant fine froth that severely disrupts the fork’s vibration frequency, causing erratic, fluctuating readings and precluding stable process control.
+Tuning-fork or vibration-based concentration meters: In flotation-feed lines, surfactants generate abundant fine froth, severely disrupting the fork’s vibration frequency, causing erratic, fluctuating readings and precluding stable control.

-Underflows from thickeners often reach concentrations of 50% to 70% and frequently contain coarse particles; conventional insertion-type instruments become clogged with alarming frequency, resulting in high maintenance demands and low availability.
+The underflow from thickeners often reaches concentrations of 50% to 70% and frequently contains coarse particles, leading to frequent clogging of conventional insertion-type instruments, high maintenance demands, and low availability.

-Typical deployment of the PS7000 in concentrators covers three key measurement points: mill discharge/hydrocyclone feed (to control the grinding circuit), flotation feed (to stabilize flotation concentration), and thickener underflow (to regulate discharge consistency).
-The instrument is installed via flanged direct insertion; ultrasonic waves are transmitted from outside the pipe, and the echo is analyzed for acoustic impedance features, ensuring no contact with the slurry and eliminating wear and fouling concerns.
+In concentrating plants, the PS7000 is typically deployed at three key measurement points: mill discharge/hydrocyclone feed (controlling the grinding circuit), flotation-cell feed (stabilizing flotation concentration), and thickener underflow (regulating discharge concentration).
+The instrument is installed via flanged direct insertion, with ultrasonic waves transmitted from outside the pipe and echo signals analyzed to extract acoustic-impedance features—ensuring no contact with the slurry and eliminating wear and fouling concerns.

 Core Value of the PS7000 in the Nonferrous Metallurgy Industry

-A 316L–ceramic probe assembly (with a 2205 duplex steel option) delivers exceptional resistance to highly abrasive metal slurries, offering a service life of at least 5 years;
+A 316L stainless steel plus ceramic probe configuration (with a 2205 duplex steel option) delivers exceptional resistance to highly abrasive metal slurries, offering a service life of ≥ 5 years;

-Flange‑mounted, direct‑insertion installation covers pipe diameters from DN50 to DN1000, providing a one‑stop solution for grinding, flotation, and thickener piping requirements;
+Flange-mounted direct‑insertion installation covers all pipe diameters from DN50 to DN1000, providing a one‑stop solution for grinding, flotation, and thickener piping requirements;

-Completely non‑nuclear—zero radiation—no radiation permit required, ensuring smooth environmental compliance approval;
+Completely non‑nuclear—zero radiation—no radiation permit required, ensuring smooth environmental compliance approvals;

-Dual 4–20 mA outputs plus MODBUS‑RTU protocol enable seamless integration with the plant’s DCS/PLC automation system.
+Dual 4–20 mA outputs plus MODBUS‑RTU protocol enable seamless integration with the plant’s DCS/PLC automation platform.

 IV.
 Customer Value